 Nippon Silk Center

 (Nippon Kinu No Sato)

 888-1, Kaneko-machi, Takasaki, Gunma 370-3511 JAPAN

-Phone +81-27-360-6300

-FAX +81-27-360-6301
+Phone +81-27-360-6300 FAX +81-27-360-6301

 info@nippon-kinunosato.or.jp

+About Us

-About Us The Prefectural Nippon Silk Center (Nippon Kinu No Sato in Japanese) was founded in April of 1998.
+The Prefectural Nippon Silk Center (Nippon Kinu No Sato in Japanese) was founded in April of 1998.
 Although Gunma Prefecture is foremost in number of sericultural farmers and production of raw silk in Japan, these numbers are decreasing year by year.
-Therefore the Gunma Prefectural Government expects all people to feel a close relationship to silk and wishes to promote the sale of silk products through the activities of the Nippon Silk Center.
+Therefore the Gunma Prefectural Government hopes to help people feel a close relationship to silk and wishes to promote the sale of silk products through the activities of the Nippon Silk Center.

 From 2006, according to the Designated Trustee Institution, the Nippon Silk Center has been managed by the Foundation for Sericultural Industry Promotion in Gunma Prefecture.
 Nippon Silk Center provides information about the history of silk in Japan and the world, the history of sericulture and filature industry in Gunma, the technology of sericulture and filature, the biology of silkworms and mulberry trees, and the future of silk utilization.

-History of Silk Silk is produced by silkworms, the caterpillar of the moth Bombyx mori.
+History of Silk

+Silk is produced by silkworms, the caterpillar of the moth Bombyx mori.
 The silkworm was domesticated from the wild silkworm, Bombyx mandarina in China around 4,500 B.C.
-The modern silkworm is entirely dependent on humans for reproduction and food and is no longer founds in the wild.
-Silkworms arrived in Europe through the Silk Road (Seiden Strasse in Germany) and Japan via Modernization of Japan and Silk After the Meiji Restoration (restoration of Imperial power in 1868), the new administration aimed to develop the foundation for Japan as a modern nation by designing a policy to increase the nation's wealth and military power through the promotion of new industries.
+The modern silkworm is entirely dependent on humans for reproduction and food and is no longer found in the wild.

+Silkworms arrived in Europe through the Silk Road ('Seiden Strasse' in German) and Japan via Korea more than 2,000 years ago.

+Modernization of Japan and Silk

+After the Meiji Restoration (restoration of Imperial power in 1868), the new administration aimed to develop the foundation for Japan as a modern nation by designing a policy to increase the nation's wealth and military power through the promotion of new industries.
 In order to achieve this purpose, they founded national factories including filature at Tomioka and spun yarn at Shinmachi.
 Raw silk has played a vital role as a main export of Japan since the Meiji era.

-The main part of the buildings and structures of the National Tomioka Filature Factory are in good condition and the Cultural Affairs Agency has applied to inscribe the property into the UNESCO World Heritage Tentative List.
+The main part of the buildings and structures of Tomioka Silk Mill are in good condition and formal registration of "The Tomioka Silk Mill and related sites" was carried out at the 38th World Heritage Committee on June 21, 2014.

-Production of Cocoons (Sericulture) Cocoons are produced by sericultural farmers.
+Production of Cocoons (Sericulture)

+Cocoons are produced by sericultural farmers.
 The farmers grow mulberry trees, collect leaves and provide them to silkworms.
-Nearly all sericultural farmers belong to farmer's co-operative, and the rearing of silkworms in the earlier stages, usually the 1st and 2nd instars, is carried out on a conjoint basis feeding an artificial diet.
-When the silkworms begin their 3rd instar, they are delivered to individual farmers for final rearing.
+Nearly all sericultural farmers belong to farmers' co-operatives, and the rearing of silkworms in the earlier stages, usually the 1st and 2nd instars, is carried out on a conjoint basis using an artificial diet, when the silkworms begin their 3rd instar, they are delivered to individual farmers for final rearing.

 The fully grown silkworms stop feeding and become translucent.
 They are then picked up from feeding trays and transferred to spinning racks made from cardboard called "Mabushi".
-In the "Mabushi", they spin their cocoons for the two or three days in succession.
+In the "Mabushi", they spin their cocoons for two or three days in succession.
 These cocoons are collected about one week later.
 The collected cocoons are sent to filature factories.
 Within ten days adult eclosion occurs and the moth tries to get out of the cocoon by making a small hole in the cocoon.
 Once the moth pierces the cocoon, it can no longer be used for raw silk.
 Therefore, the filatures, upon taking delivery of cocoons, dry and kill the pupae in the cocoons with an automatic dryer.